raghavg27/raghavg27/README.md

 ## 🔭 Experience
 - **Software Engineer (Customer Success), Yellow.ai**
   *Mar 2023 - Jun 2023*
-  - Managed customer accounts, driving strong relationships and achieving a 20% increase in revenue growth and retention rates.
+  - Played customer account maestro, orchestrating a symphony of happy clients and hitting a high note with revenue boost.
-  - Spearheaded development of customer-centric features using Node.js, JavaScript, Python, and MongoDB, increasing customer satisfaction by 25%.
+  - Led the charge in creating customer-loving software features with Node.js, JavaScript, Python, and MongoDB.

 - **Associate Software Engineer, Yellow.ai**
   *Jan 2022 - Mar 2023*
-  - Developed high-performing software with Node.js, Python, and MongoDB, reducing system downtime by 15%.
+  - Built rock-solid software with Node.js, Python, and MongoDB, slashing system downtime by 15% – less time crying, more time flying!
-  - Integrated back-end and front-end systems with conversational channels, increasing sales by 10%.
+  - Bridged the back-end and front-end worlds like a digital architect.
+  - Wove together REST APIs like a master storyteller, making data dance and connectivity groove.
+  - Debugged like a ninja with Jest, Cypress, and JS debugger, cutting downtime!
+  - Ran the Agile race with flair, crossing the finish line with 95% on-time delivery 😎.

 - **Web Development Intern, Civil Cops**
   *Jun 2019*